Skip to Content

 Beach Clubs

-Most beach clubs in Mexico will have waiters who will take your order and serve you at your beach chair.
-You should tip them like sit-down restaurant waiters or even better if they give you a good deal.
+Most beach clubs in Mexico have waiters who take your order and serve you at your beach chair.
+You should tip them like you would a sit-down restaurant waiter, or even better if they give you a good deal.

 Beach clubs typically have a minimum consumption charge per person.
 For example, at Xpu Ha Beach at Serenity Camp Beach Club, it’s 500 pesos per person, which is easily consumed with a few drinks and lunch.
-Sometimes places will say the seats are only for hotel guests because they are busy and if they give you a chair, make sure to throw them an extra 100-300 pesos.
+Sometimes, places will say the seats are only for hotel guests because they are busy, and if they give you a chair, make sure to throw them an extra 100-300 pesos for a good tip.

-Make sure the tip isn’t automatically charged, and on the bill already, beach clubs in Tulum often add it.
+Make sure a mandatory gratuity isn’t automatically charged, and on the bill or ticket price already, beach clubs in Tulum often add it.

 Suggested Tip: